Cmb temperature map

 Observational cosmologist, specialised in instrument modeling, systematic studies and data analysis for Cosmic Microwave Background (CMB) polarisation experiments.

-I am a staff scientist in the Cosmology group at Berkeley Lab.
+I am a staff scientist in the CMB group at Berkeley Lab.
 I completed my PhD at APC in Paris in 2020, and was then a Harvard Postdoctoral Fellow at the Center for Astrophysics within the CMB group until 2024.
-I am a member of the BICEP/Keck and CMB-S4 collaborations
+I am a member of the BICEP/Keck and CMB-S4 collaborations.

 Selfie with a telescope